Support services and communities to help you thrive at Queen's

 The Commerce program provides a full-time personal counsellor.
 This is completely confidential and free of charge.
 Appointments can be made through the Commerce portal or in the Commerce Office.
 You can also receive counselling support through the counselling office located in Mitchell Hall.

 Upon launching their EDII Action Plan, ComSoc has made tremendous strides to provide first-year mentorships, equity framework toolkits, reconciliation toolkits, and instituted advocacy positions (Academic Officer, Ombudsperson, Equity, Diversity, and Inclusion Officers) to provide confidential, non-judgemental, and empathetic peer-based support and serve as an additional layer of support services alongside the University.
-The positions offer support and guidance on any club-related concerns.
-Additionally can be a relatable outlet for students seeking a peer for comfort and guidance in any aspect of navigating EDII.

 Located in Goodes, Ann Deer provides support and guidance for Indigenous students in the Smith Commerce Program.
 Ann offers 1 on 1 support for Indigenous students on community connections, professional Indigenous business network building, Indigenous culture connection, safe space to talk, finding resources, Indigenous Bursaries, and Indigenous job postings (in collaboration with Commerce Career Centre).
-Also meets 1 to 1 with other Commerce students to talk confidentially about Indigenous issues on campus, in class, and how to support one another in building a safe space.
-She provides culturally appropriate teaching for student(s) to understand Indigenization of space that they can carry with them into their professional career.

 The Career Advancement Centre (CAC) is there to help you with everything job-related and more.
 Located in Room 244 of Goodes Hall, they provide career coaching, mock interviews, as well as help with your resume.
 You can access the CAC through Quest or by visiting their office in Goodes.